Being obese is not right or wrong.

 Can you lose 100 lbs in 12 months?

 Yes, you can definitely achieve that.
-That’s like 2 lb per week.
+That’s like 2 lbs per week.

 What do you need to do then?

-Start making a change in your diet plan by eating smaller portions, only eat three times a day, no more supper or midnite snacks, try to walk as much on daily basis, about an hour daily, 4-5 times a week.
-Also, eat more vegetables and fruits,
+Start making a change in your diet plan by eating smaller portions, only eating three times a day, no more supper or midnight snacks, and try to walk as much on daily basis, about an hour daily, 4 – 5 times a week.
+Also, eat more vegetables and fruits.

 You just need to be a little more dedicated and consistent with your goals.